KyleVaughn/UM2/docs/source/install.rst

 Configuring
 ----------------------------------

 The following options are available for configuration.
-There are additional options, but the other options are either for developer use or are under development.
+This list is not exhaustive, but many of the other options are for developer use or are under development.

+UM2_USE_TBB
+  Enable shared-memory parallelism with Intel TBB.
+(Default: ON)

 UM2_USE_OPENMP
   Enable shared-memory parallelism with OpenMP.
 (Default: ON)

 UM2_USE_GMSH
   Enable Gmsh for mesh generation.
 (Default: ON)

+UM2_USE_PNG
+  Enable PNG support.
+(Default: OFF)

 UM2_ENABLE_INT64
   Set the integer type to 64-bit.
 (Default: OFF)